To our Current & Future Customers, 5/1/2020

 May and Early June or later in August/September: De-thatching, Aerating, adding Soil and Nutrients, Over-seeding and Weed Control

-Usually, unless you have an irrigation system to water new grass seed in, Spring and Late Summer are the better times to get your grass back into shape but not this spring with all the rain since last year.
+Unless you have an irrigation system to water new grass seed in, Spring and Late Summer are usually better times to get your grass back into shape especially this spring with some weekly rain and cool weather.
 The days are warm but the nights are cooler which makes watering much easier.
 Getting rid of weeds and adding back soil and nutrients to your lawn is important to establishing a good base for new grass seed.
 If the ground is compacted and full of dead turf this also needs to be addressed before attempting to repair your lawn.
 Perfect time to aerate and de-thatch before overseeding and fertilizing.
 The folks over at SCOTTS offer some great advice on the above areas when it comes to green lawns.
 Click HERE to go to their site.

-Take advantage of the still cool and fairly rainy weather this spring to do give your lawn some much needed TLC.
+Still a few weeks to take advantage of the still cool and fairly rainy weather this spring to give your lawn some much needed TLC.
 Then remember at the end of summer, plan on doing some overseeding to thicken up the areas that may not have come in as well and to get rid of any weeds.
 By protecting the new grass and root system with fertilizer going into the fall and applying an application of winter protection in Oct/Nov your lawn will thank you in the spring with green growth.

-We are now estimating and scheduling new lawns and repairing lawns that have been damaged this year so give us a call today to setup a free estimate: 860-228-3915
+We are still estimating and scheduling new lawns and repairing lawns that have been damaged so give us a call today to setup a free estimate: 860-228-3915

 There is a short window to get your new grass going and the first few cuts in before either the summer heat sets in or in late September the leaves start to fall so plan now.
 Remember it takes a few weeks to get the grass seeds to sprout, then a few more weeks before your first mowing.
 After 5 weeks you can then apply fertilizer with weed and grub control so that all your hard work does not disappear overnight.
 Also remember to keep the Fall leaves and any acorns,hickory nuts, pine needles or other debris off the new lawns so it does not get smothered after all your hard work!